 Grand View Grads and Jobs

-For the past decade and a half, nearly 100% of Grand View graduates were “placed” within six months of graduation.
+For two decades, nearly 100% of Grand View graduates were “placed” within six months of graduation.
 We consider our graduates “placed” if they are employed in their major field (or another that they’ve specifically chosen), are enrolled in graduate school or have purposely chosen not to enter the workforce, perhaps to raise children.
 Ninety percent of graduates stay in Iowa.

 How do we know?
 We call them – ALL of them.
 For more information about the most recent graduating class surveyed, click HERE.